 What is another more helpful perspective I could take of this situation?

-How could I respond in a more appropriate and proactive manner that would help me get what I want?
+How could I respond in a more appropriate, resourceful, and practical way that would help me get what I want in this situation?

-How is this a better way to respond?
+How and why is this a better way to respond in this situation?

 What are some reasons for making this change?

-What could be the long-term benefits of transforming how I respond in this situation?
+What are the long-term benefits of changing how I respond in this situation?

 What are the key advantages of this new behavior?

-4. Practice New Behavior Until Habit is Formed
+Step 4: Practice the New Behavior Until a Habit is Formed

-Take time at the end of the day to reflect on how you responded to events and circumstances and learn from these experiences by writing down how you will respond differently in the future.
+Take time at the end of the day to reflect on how you responded to events and circumstances.
+Learn from these mistakes and experiences by writing down how you will respond differently tomorrow and in the future.